EthanPerello/npc-forge/docs/how-to-use.md

 • Item descriptions
 • Individual character traits

-**How to regenerate:**
+**Enhanced Visual Feedback (NEW in v0.22.0):**

 1. Open character in edit mode
-2. Click the regenerate icon next to any element
+2. Click the regenerate icon next to any element (now with consistent rotating circle icons)
+3. Watch enhanced loading indicators showing regeneration progress
-3. Choose your preferred model (if applicable)
+4. Choose your preferred model (if applicable)
-4. Wait for the new content to generate
+5. Wait for the new content to generate with real-time feedback

 ### Model Selection Tips